omeka/omeka-s-enduser/docs/modules/csvimport.md

 	- Create a new resource.

 In addition to the above, the Advanced Settings tab has an option to set the number of rows to process by batch.
 By default, this is set to 20.
 However, if you are running into errors with an import you may want to set it to 5 or even 1 in order to troubleshoot and determine the source of the error.

+!!! note
+	Note that Appending data will allow you to supply multiple rows with the same identifier; each row's values will be appended alongside the ones before.
+Appending, therefore, will not work with input that does not allow multiple values - that is, setting a resource template or a class.
+You will get an error if your import attempts to assign these values through an Append process.

+	Revising, Updating, and Replacing data will **erase** data that was supplied in earlier rows of your CSV, if later rows use the same identifier.
+If you wish to import multiple values (e.g. two Description values) in these processes, you must put them in a single cell and use multivalue separators.
+Do not forget to specify your multivalue separator in the "Basic Settings" tab and check the "Use multivalue separator" box in the options (wrench icon) for each column.

 ### Complete import
 Once you have completed mappings, column options, and any settings, click the Import button in the upper right corner of the browser window.
 This should start the import and redirect you to the Past Imports tab.
 You should see a confirmation message saying "Importing in Job ID [number]".